-Cataracts are the most common cause of vision loss in adults over the age of 40, which is why at Whitson Vision in Indianapolis and Avon, Indiana, Alicia R. Grove, OD, specializes in state-of-the-art cataract surgery.
+Cataracts are the most common cause of vision loss in adults over the age of 40, which is why at Whitson Vision in Indianapolis and Avon, Indiana, William E. Whitson, MD, specializes in state-of-the-art cataract surgery.
 If you notice areas of blurry or cloudy vision, you may be able to improve your sight in the early stages of cataracts with new glasses, or if needed cataract surgery is also a highly successful method of restoring your vision.
 To learn more, call the office or schedule an appointment online today.

 Cataracts are the cloudy appearance of the normally clear lens in your eye that distorts your vision.
 You can get three different types of cataracts:

 Generally, cataracts start out small, and you may not even notice them until you begin to have difficulty seeing clearly.

 Cataracts may be the result of aging as the protein in your eyes clumps together and forms tiny clouds on an area of your lens.
 Over time, as this clump continues to grow, it affects your vision.
 Although researchers are not completely sure why cataracts form as you get older, some contributing factors that may accelerate their growth include: